 This small venue does craft beer and Indian street food snacks, this gave me an excellent opportunity to pretend to know about beer and also talk about the time I lived in India.

 We ordered a couple of pints or Birmingham Lager and a selection of food.

-The stand outs were the fat naan with chicken tikka and red onions, and the Bombay Wings which had a batter round them that sort of tasted like onion bhaji.
+The fat naan was decent, with chicken tikka and red onions, the Bombay Wings weren’t great with a batter round them that sort of tasted like onion bhaji.
 The masala fries were a bit of a non-event and could do with some more spice to them.